Building up your defined contribution pension

 You pay money into your pension pot, and your employer can contribute too.
 Your pension provider claims tax relief on your behalf and adds it to your pension pot.
 Your pension provider usually invests the money in several asset categories including shares, property, bonds and cash.

 The amount your defined contribution pension is worth when you retire depends on things like:

 - How much money you’ve paid into your pension

 - How much money your employer’s paid into your pension

 - How your investments have performed over time

 You can use our online pension calculator to figure out your projected retirement income, based on how much money is in your pension pot and how much you’re contributing.

 Withdrawing money from your defined contribution pension

-PensionBee can locate and transfer your old pensions into a brand new plan that you can manage online.
+PensionBee can combine and transfer your old pensions into a brand new plan that you can manage online.
 PensionBee plans are defined contribution plans, and they’re managed by the world’s biggest money managers.
-Find out more about PensionBee or sign up now.
+Find out more about PensionBee’s vision or sign up now.

 As always with investments, your capital is at risk.
 The value of your investment can go down as well as up, and you may get back less than you invest.
 This information should not be regarded as financial advice.